Understanding your aged care options can be confusing. So here's some things to be aware of when considering aged care service providers.

 - Annuities: These protect the principal and can be structured to pay regular amounts to the aged care home.
-Your beneficiaries will receive the money you have in annuities if you pass away.
+Your beneficiaries will receive the money you have remaining in annuities if you pass away.

-- Insurance: If the person has suffered an injury that has made them permanently unable to work, an insurance payout can go towards the RAD while the balance can be invested to meet the regular monthly payments.
+- Insurance: If the person has suffered an injury that has made them permanently unable to work, an insurance payout can go towards the RAD while the balance can be invested to meet regular monthly payments.

 Making the right decision

 Aged care is a complex area and just like planning for retirement it’s important to plan for the next stage of your life as well.
 Aged care is an issue that can carry a lot of emotion.
 But, at its core it’s about looking after yourself or a loved one.
-Thinking about aged care before you need it can take the emotional burden off your family, and allow you to set up your finances to put you and your health first.
+Thinking about aged care before you need it can take the emotional burden off yourself and your family, and allow you to set up your finances to put you and your health first.

 It’s important to consider the different areas that may be impacted by your choice of aged care and how you’ll pay for it.
 Your Centrelink benefits, any estate plan you have in place, and your available cashflow may be affected by the choices you make.